Tak Matsumoto

 Takahiro Matsumoto (松本 孝弘, Matsumoto Takahiro) is a Japanese musician, songwriter and record producer.
-He is best known as the guitarist and main composer of the rock duo B'z, the best-selling music act in their native Japan.
+He is best known as the guitarist and main composer of the rock duo B'z, the best-selling music act in their native Japan by certifications.
 He also has a successful solo career where, in addition to winning several Japan Gold Disc Awards, he won the Grammy Award for Best Pop Instrumental Album for Take Your Pick (2010), which he made in collaboration with Larry Carlton.
 Matsumoto is only the fifth guitarist in the world to have his own Gibson signature model guitar.

 Career

 Matsumoto was inspired to pick up a guitar at the age of 13 when he heard Eric Clapton's playing on The Beatles song "While My Guitar Gently Weeps" for the first time.
-Reportedly he bought his first electric guitar at age of 15, a Japanese Gibson Les Paul after hearing Deep Purple's guitarist Ritchie Blackmore play "Smoke on the Water on live album Made in Japan.
-Matsumoto has said over the years that he has many favorite artists, from whom he has drawn much inspiration, from hard rock particularly such as Deep Purple, Led Zeppelin, Aerosmith and Van Halen and Michael Schenker.
+He reportedly bought his first electric guitar at age 15, a Japanese Gibson Les Paul, after hearing Deep Purple's guitarist Ritchie Blackmore play "Smoke on the Water on the live album Made in Japan.
+Matsumoto has said over the years that he has many favorite artists, from whom he has drawn much inspiration, from hard rock, particularly Deep Purple, Led Zeppelin, Aerosmith and Van Halen, and Michael Schenker.
 He has also cited a love of classical music, which was the catalyst for the incorporation of strings into many B'z compositions.
 He has also worked with Tokyo Ska Paradise Orchestra for many years, and their work often appears on many of the earlier B'z albums.

-Matsumoto's attended jazz school, but when he started working as a session musician, and supporting tours like TM Network, his musicianship was cemented.
+Matsumoto attended jazz school, but when he started working as a session musician and supporting tours like TM Network, his musicianship was cemented.
 His exposure to a myriad of styles helped him to meld his own unique blend, incorporating elements of his jazz training, blues (his incorporation of the style known as "Kansai Blues" is well known), classical, heavy metal, rock, and ska.
-Matsumoto's continued his session work throughout the early and mid-1980s with acts such as Mari Hamada until deciding to jump on the emerging solo instrumental trend catching on in Japan at that time.
-He recorded solo album Thousand Wave and worked with future globe headliner Tetsuya Komuro as a touring guitarist for Komuro's band TM Network.
+Matsumoto continued his session work throughout the early and mid-1980s with acts such as Mari Hamada.
+He formed the Urusakute Gomenne Band (うるさくてゴメンねBAND) in 1986 with former Oz members Carmen Maki and Yoshihiro Naruse, Make-Up vocalist Nobuo Yamada, and Daddy Takechiyo & Tokyo Otoboke Cats drummer Soul Toul.
+They released a live album the following year.
+Jumping on the emerging solo instrumental trend catching on in Japan, Matsumoto recorded the solo album Thousand Wave.
+He worked with future globe headliner Tetsuya Komuro as a touring guitarist for Komuro's band TM Network.
 "99", a simple instrumental incorporating some blistering fretwork, is considered one of his finest works.